emacsmirror/puppet-ts-mode/README.md

 ## Installation

-Emacs 29.1 or above with tree-sitter support is required.
+Emacs 29.1 or above with Tree-sitter support is required.

 The following Elisp code should be used to install the Puppet language parser.
 This requires some tools -- notably a compiler toolchain -- to be available on your machine.